-In some cases, having a greater level of security could mean you get a discount off your normal insurance costs.
+Having a greater level of security could mean you get a discount off your normal insurance costs.

 This helps insurance providers assess your property’s security levels.

+Many people are unsure what lock type they have, but we're here to walk you through them.
 Let’s take a look at how you spot each of the different patio door lock types.

 Central rail key-operated lock